d3vilh/openvpn-ui/README.md

 ```shell
 docker tag d3vilh/openvpn-ui:latest local/openvpn-ui:backup
 ```
-3. Make sure your docker-compose.yml file is up to date with **desired version** of image to be used (our assumption now `latest` is desired):
+3. Make sure your docker-compose.yml file is up to date with **desired new version** of image.
+Our assumption that desired is the `latest` version:
 ```shell
 admin@aws3:~/openvpn $ cat docker-compose.yml | grep image
        image: d3vilh/openvpn-ui:latest